clips/hades/README.md

 # hades
-Reposiroty for the CLiPS HAte speech DEtection System [HADES].
+Repository for the CLiPS HAte speech DEtection System [HADES].